 Bazalgette installed 82 miles of “intercepting sewers” parallel to the river Thames, with a further 1,000 miles of interconnected “street sewers”.
-Most used gravity to funnel waste to the east; but series of pumping stations were included, to offer a helping hand.
-All this did wonders for London’s poorly and no doubt the city’s smell – and created the Embankment in the process.
+Most used gravity to funnel waste to the east; but a series of pumping stations were included, to offer a helping hand.
+All this did wonders for London’s sick and no doubt the city’s smell – and created the Embankment in the process.

 The system has been used ever since.
 The historian Peter Ackroyd puts this relatively unknown engineer alongside giants such as Christopher Wren in his pantheon of London heroes.

-You can’t really go anywhere but the loo to appreciate London’s sewage system – so if you want to ogle some Victorian engineering, why not visit the river?
+You can’t really go anywhere but the loo to appreciate London’s sewage system – so if you want to ogle some Victorian London engineering, why not visit the river?

-Nearly two thirds of the 33 bridges that cross the Thames were built by those intrepid engineers, and they include nearly all the best lookers: the Albert Bridge, the Hammersmith Bridge, to name but two.
+Nearly two-thirds of the 33 bridges that cross the Thames were built by those intrepid engineers, and they include nearly all the best lookers: the Albert Bridge, the Hammersmith Bridge, to name but two.